To complete forms or manage your account please visit My account

-There are core activities most campers will participate in that include swimming, archery, arts & crafts, and canoeing.
+There are core activities campers will participate in that include swimming, archery, arts & crafts, canoeing, campfire sing-a-long devotionals and Christian growth studies.
 Counselors and cabin groups also have the opportunity to select other program options to fill out their daily schedules.
-These optional activities may include pontoon rides, kayaking, small group games, soccer, sand volleyball, and nature activities.
+These optional activities may include pontoon rides, kayaking, small group games, sleep outs, climbing wall (ages 12 and older) disc golf, gaga ball, mud pit activities, slip-n-slide, cookouts, sand volleyball, hatchets, fire building, nature activities and so much more.
 For more explanation on different parts of the schedule check out the detailed schedule.

 Can we request cabin buddies?